 A Crow, half-dead with thirst, came upon a Pitcher which had once been full of water; but when the Crow put its beak into the mouth of the Pitcher he found that only very little water was left in it, and that he could not reach far enough down to get at it.
 He tried, and he tried, but at last had to give up in despair.
 Then a thought came to him, and he took a pebble and dropped it into the Pitcher.
 Then he took another pebble and dropped it into the Pitcher.
 Then he took another pebble and dropped that into the Pitcher.
 Then he took another pebble and dropped that into the Pitcher.
 Then he took another pebble and dropped that into the Pitcher.
 Then he took another pebble and dropped that into the Pitcher.
 At last, at last, he saw the water mount up near him, and after casting in a few more pebbles he was able to quench his thirst and save his life.

-The story above models flexible thinking — finding creative solutions and using tools which aren’t obvious for the task at hand.
+The story above models flexible thinking — finding creative solutions and using tools that aren’t obvious for the task at hand.
 Like the Tortoise and the Hare, it also advocates for task persistence — keep adding pebbles and you’ll get the water.
 And also like the Tortoise and the Hare, it’s a fanciful, impossible story; there’s simply no way a crow could do what’s described.

-Oh wait: yes they can.
+Oh, wait: yes they can.

 From the Archives: Window Pains: Birds and glass don’t mix.